anup12352/AMMCR/README.md

                                                 fk=f0(k)+xg(k)

-Where f0(k) is the equilibrium distribution function and g(k) is the perturbation (non-equilibrium part of the distribution function).
+Where f0(k) is the _equilibrium distribution function_ and g(k) is the _perturbation_ (out of equilibrium part of the distribution function).
 The factor x defines the angle between the electric field and the direction of the crystal momentum k.

 The flow-chart of the code is shown here.
 First, one has to calculate all the required inputs using the first -principles method.
 The typical inputs are energy band dispersion curve, density of states, the phonon frequencies and the elastic constants.